 We are travelling in Winter.
 We have a car but have yet to book any accommodation ?
 Where should go, where should we stay and what do absolutely have to see ?

 Depends where you are starting from.
 If from Hobart, Frexinet is close and pretty (Wineglass bay), but not sure about what it is like at winter.
-I am a bit of a wino, so I would head to Launceston (great restaurant called Fi and Me I think) and do the Tamar Valley wineries. about 7 years ago
+I am a bit of a wino, so I would head to Launceston (great restaurant called Fi and Me I think) and do the Tamar Valley wineries. over 7 years ago

 I would strongly suggest the following

 Wineglass Bay walk and stay at Freycinet Lodge.
 You would not regret going there at all.
 If you are travelling from Hobart then i would go all the way up the east coast on the way to Freycinet and check out all the lovely spots to stop off at and take in the view.

 I would also suggest going up Mt Wellington.
 We had some friends from Finland over and they through the view of Hobart from Mt Wellington was by far the best

 Also Salamanca Market is a must if you are staying in Hobart